tgebarowski/contrast/_posts/2019-01-10-the-promised-land.md

   - Async
   - Await
 ---
 Asynchronous operations are impossible to avoid in almost every modern application.
-Each time you interact with network, database, filesystem or UI, some asynchronous operation is involved. iOS provides many mechanisms to provide asynchronousness including GCD, NSOperation, NSNotification and encourages design patterns like delegate and callbacks that promotes asynchronousness.
+Each time you interact with network, database, filesystem or UI, some asynchronous operation is involved. iOS provides many mechanisms to provide asynchronousness including GCD and NSOperationQueue and encourages design patterns like delegate and callbacks that promotes asynchronousness.
 Unfortunatelly writing asynchronouse code in Swift is not always very clean, especially when implementing more complex chains of operations.

 <!--more-->